chandraprvkvsh/Offgrid-PDF/README.md

-# OffgridPDF
+# Offgrid PDF

-OffgridPDF is a 100% locally hosted PDF chat application that allows you to have interactive conversations with your PDF documents.
+Offgrid PDF is a 100% locally hosted PDF chat application that allows you to have interactive conversations with your PDF documents.
 Upload your PDF and start asking questions about its content - all while keeping your data completely private on your local machine.

 ## Features